Should I tint my car's windows?

-Here are two common questions I get asked regarding window tinting
+Here are the most common questions I get asked regarding window tinting: SPF factors, UV protection, solar glass & privacy glass...

 Is aftermarket tinting of any value?
 Our whole family is fair skinned.
 I believe the standard side windows are by default SPF 46 or 48 and custom darkest legal tint only improves that to SPF 50.
 Are these figures correct and if so what is the value of this accessory?